-Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted average exercise price of outstanding options, warrants and rights securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))(1) Equity compensation plans approved by security holders (1) Equity compensation plans not approved by security holders 170,334 Total 170,334
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))(1) Equity compensation plans approved by security holders (1) - - Equity compensation plans not approved by security holders - 69,043 Total - 69,043

-(1) A brief description of the Company's 2016 Equity Incentive Plan is contained in Note 6 of the Notes to Consolidated Financial Statements.
-The Equity Incentive Plan has a balance of 170,334 shares of stock unissued and available for award at December 31, 2020.
+(1) A brief description of the Company's 2016 Equity Incentive Plan (the "Equity Plan") is contained in Note 6 of the Notes to Consolidated Financial Statements.
+The Equity Plan has a balance of 69,043 shares of stock unissued and available for award at December 31, 2021.

-On October 13, 2016 the Company's Board of Directors adopted the Smith-Midland Corporation 2016 Equity Incentive Plan (the "Equity Incentive Plan").
-Employees, directors and consultants of the Company are eligible to participate in the Equity Incentive Plan.
-The Equity Incentive Plan is administered by the Compensation Committee of the Board of Directors or the full Board during such times as no committee is appointed by the Board or during such times as the Board is acting in lieu of the committee (the "Committee").
-The Equity Incentive Plan provides for the grant of equity-based compensation in the form of restricted stock, restricted stock units, performance shares, performance cash and other share-based awards.
-The Committee has the authority to determine the type of award, as well as the amount, terms and conditions of each award, under the Equity Incentive Plan subject to the limitations and other provisions of the Equity Incentive Plan.
-An aggregate of 400,000 shares of the Company's common stock, par value \$.01 per share, were authorized for issuance under the Equity Incentive Plan, subject to adjustment for stock splits, dividends, distributions, recapitalizations and other similar transactions or events, of which amount 170,334 remains available for issuance.
-If any shares subject to an award are forfeited, expire, or otherwise terminate without issuance of such shares, such shares shall, to the extent of such forfeiture, expiration, or termination, again be available for issuance under the Equity Incentive Plan.
+On October 13, 2016 the Company's Board of Directors adopted the Equity Plan.
+Employees, directors and consultants of the Company are eligible to participate in the Equity Plan.
+The Equity Plan is administered by the Compensation Committee of the Board of Directors or the full Board during such times as no committee is appointed by the Board or during such times as the Board is acting in lieu of the committee (the "Committee").
+The Equity Plan provides for the grant of equity-based compensation in the form of restricted stock, restricted stock units, performance shares, performance cash and other share-based awards.
+The Committee has the authority to determine the type of award, as well as the amount, terms and conditions of each award, under the Equity Plan subject to the limitations and other provisions of the Equity Plan.
+An aggregate of 400,000 shares of the Company's common stock, par value \$.01 per share, were authorized for issuance under the Equity Plan, subject to adjustment for stock splits, dividends, distributions, recapitalizations and other similar transactions or events, of which amount 69,043 remains available for issuance.
+If any shares subject to an award are forfeited, expire, or otherwise terminate without issuance of such shares, such shares shall, to the extent of such forfeiture, expiration, or termination, again be available for issuance under the Equity Plan.